AuroraBoreas/cpp_review_2021/cpp_04_CompleteGuide/docs/chapter_04_inputAndOutput.md

 | int fill() const;     | return the fill character used      |
 | int fill(int ch);     | sets the fill character to ch       |

-table: manipulators for output in fields
+Table: manipulators for output in fields

 | method                | effects                             |
 |-----------------------|-------------------------------------|